ProfessionalCSharp/ProfessionalCSharp2021/README.md

 ## Errors and Issues

-In case you find some problems with the source code, please create an [issue](https://github.com/ProfessionalCSharp/ProfessionalCSharp2021/issues).
+In case you find some problems with the source code, to compile and run the samples, please create an [issue](https://github.com/ProfessionalCSharp/ProfessionalCSharp2021/issues).

 In case you have some questions about code samples, please use [Discussions](https://github.com/ProfessionalCSharp/ProfessionalCSharp2021/discussions).

 For questions that are not related to the book and the code samples of the book, it's better to use [StackOverflow](https://stackoverflow.com/).